Longitudinal Program Overview

 Program Completion Requirements

-A resident/fellow must attend a minimum of 10 unique topics (monthly curriculum offered approximately twice over three years), to complete the Resident as Teacher Longitudinal Program.
+Residents/fellows must attend a minimum of 10 unique topics (monthly curriculum offered approximately twice over three years), to complete the Residents/Fellows as Teachers Longitudinal Program.
 For those that are in a 1 year fellowship, you must attend 70% of the sessions (8 sessions) during the year to complete the program.
 Recognition will be awarded late Spring.

 These interactive sessions are approximately one hour in length.
 Sign in is required for workshop credit.
 The New Innovations app is needed to scan the QR code for attendance.